waitblock/box-surfer/README.md

 ## Directions

 The red box is the player (you), and the gray boxes are the obstacles.
 Move the player around using the [controls](https://github.com/waitblock/box-surfer#controls) to avoid the obstacles.
+Click [this link](https://waitblock.github.io/box-surfer/) to play the game.

 ## Controls